 Something about handmade goods that some people may not appreciate is the care and personal time that goes into making those products.
 After all, we don’t have factories and equipment helping us.
 We are just doing it all on our own.

-So, how do you price your handmade products while also being competitive with similar items for sale?
+So, how do you go about pricing handmade products while also being competitive with similar items for sale?

 Don’t worry, all you need is the right strategy!
 That’s why in this blog post, I am going to walk you through step-by-step the best ways to price products for your handmade business.

-What Are The 3 Most Popular Product Pricing Strategies?
+What Are The 3 Most Popular Strategies for Pricing Handmade Products?

 In the next section, we are going to look at these more in-depth and how they apply to a handmade business.